Société de l'assurance automobile du Québec

 Many of our online services are offered through SAAQclic.
 SAAQclic is protected by an SSL certificate and two-factor authentication, requiring users to enter a security code sent by email every time they log in.

-Visit the Government Authentication Service webpage to find out more.
+Visit the Government Authentication Service web page to find out more.

 Contact us securely

-Access to or correction of information concerning you
+Accessing or correcting information concerning you

 To exercise your right to access or correct your personal information, you must file a written request by mail or fax with the person in charge of access to documents and the protection of personal information:

-333, boulevard Jean-Lesage, N-6-45
+333, boulevard Jean-Lesage, N-6-1

 Case postale 19600, succursale Terminus